logancyang/logancyang/README.md

   - 🌅  🚚.
 Move to the west coast and start my new job.
   - 📖  📝  Read more.
 Write a summary for each non-fiction book.
   - ✍️  🤯  Write more.
 Post at least 12 articles through out the year.
-  - 📱  👨‍💻  Learn Swift and SpriteKit.
-Publish an app in the App Store.
 - 🐱 My wife and I have 2 beautiful cats, check out their [instagram](https://www.instagram.com/lulu_dover)!